LaRoi Johnson

-LaRoi Johnson (born January 7, 1985) is an indoor football tight end who is currently a free agent.
-Johnson played collegiate ball at Malone University where he was named All-Mid-States Football Association First Team in 2007.
+LaRoi Johnson (born January 7, 1985) is an American former professional football tight end.
+Johnson played college football at Malone University, where he was named All-Mid-States Football Association First Team in 2007.

 Early life

 Johnson attended Peabody High School in Pittsburgh, Pennsylvania, where he was a member of the football team.

 College career

 Johnson committed to play at California University of Pennsylvania after high school.
 He played at California for 2 seasons, before transferring to Malone University.
 As a senior in 2007, Johnson was named 1st Team All-Mid-States Football Association as a tight end.